gofiber/recipes/fiber-colly-gorm/README.md

 ### What It Does

-- Scrapes data from websites and and stores in PostgreSQL database.
+- Scrapes data from websites and stores in PostgreSQL database.